robaho/go-trader/README.md

 The exchange is designed to allow for easy back-testing of trading strategies.

-It was primarly developed to further my knowledge of Go and test its suitability for high-performance financial applications.
+It was primarily developed to further my knowledge of Go and test its suitability for high-performance financial applications.

 # install